moira-hws/Intro_to_python/README.md

 # Intro_to_python
-A series of Jupyter notebooks for teaching Python to data analytics students.
+A series of Jupyter notebooks introducing data analytics students to Python programming.